 Choosing this method makes your products eligible for free Prime 2-day and same-day shipping, as well as Amazon-handled customer service and returns.

-There are per-order fees for using the FBA service as well as others based on:
+There are per-order fees for using the Fulfillment by Amazon (FBA) service as well as others based on:

 - Item weight